-Tax Refund Anticipation Loans Are More Dangerous Than You Think
+Tax Refund Anticipation Loans May be More Dangerous Than You Think

 “Can I get a loan against my tax refund?”
 Well, yes.
-But you probably should just wait it out.
+But you may want to wait it out.

-First and foremost: taking one out guarantees you’ll net much less on your refund than you would if you just waited it out.
-In fact, many refund advance loans are little more than predatory payday loans wearing a false mustache and a pair of coke-bottle glasses.
+First and foremost: Taking out this type of loan guarantees you’ll net much less on your refund than you would if you just waited it out.

 Are any tax refund loans safe?

-You’re probably savvy enough to know why you should stay away from storefront lenders promising quick cash on your return.
-Getting caught up in predatory RAL from one of them could leave you struggling to repay what you owe.
-In that sense, these loans are no different from the kinds of dangerous bad credit loans and no credit check loans that these lenders are hocking all year round.
-They’re all about trapping you in a predatory cycle of debt.
+It depends.
+Getting caught up in a refund anticipation loan could leave you struggling to repay what you owe.
+In that sense, your loan will be no different from the kinds of dangerous bad credit and no credit check loan applications that less reputable lenders offer all year round.

 Alternatives to tax refund loans